synfinner/SocketTrack/README.md

 ## What is this?

 This is just a simple project to allow one to collect access data for sites.
-For example, import the js file, load it, and now you can track.
+For example, import the js file, invoke the function, and now you can track.

 This will output the following in terminal (also logged):